SalomePlatform/adao/doc/en/intro.rst

 ================================================================================

-The aim of the ADAO module is **to help using data assimilation or optimization methodology in conjunction with other modules or simulation codes in SALOME**.
-The ADAO module provides interface to some standard algorithms of data assimilation or optimization, and allows integration of their use in a SALOME study.
-Calculation or simulation modules have to provide one or more specific calling methods in order to be callable in the SALOME/ADAO framework, and all the SALOME modules can be used through YACS integration of ADAO.
+The aim of the ADAO module is **to help using data assimilation or optimization methodology in conjunction with other modules or simulation codes in Python [Python]_ or SALOME context [Salome]_**.
+The ADAO module provides a simple interface to some standard algorithms of data assimilation or optimization, as well as test or verification ones.
+It allows integration of their use in a Python or SALOME study.
+Calculation or simulation user modules have to provide one or more specific calling methods in order to be callable in the Python or SALOME framework.
+All the SALOME modules can be used through Python or YACS integration.

-Its main objective is **to provide the use of various standard data assimilation or optimization methods, while remaining easy to use and providing a path to help the implementation**.
-For an end user, having already gathered his physical input information, it's a matter of "point\&click" to build an ADAO valid case and to evaluate it.
+Its main objective is **to provide the use of various standard data assimilation or optimization methods, while remaining easy to setup, and providing a simplified path to help the implementation**.
+For the end user, who has previously collected information on his physical problem, the environment allows him to have an approach focused on simply declaring this information to build a valid ADAO case, to evaluate it, and to draw the physical results he needs

-The module covers a wide variety of practical applications, in a robust way, allowing real engineering applications but also quick experimental methodology setup to be performed.
-Its methodological and numerical scalability gives way to extend the application domain.
+The module covers a wide variety of practical applications, in a robust way, allowing real engineering applications, but also quick experimental methodology setup to be performed.
+Its methodological and numerical scalability give way to extend its applied domain.
+It is based on usage of other SALOME modules, namely YACS and EFICAS if they are available, and on usage of a generic underlying data assimilation library.